 Latin America Roundtable Chair

-Middle East Africa Roundtable Chair
+Middle East and Africa Roundtable Chair

 Pharmacy & Therapeutics Roundtable North America Co-chairs